 - c.
 Personnel security Medical team is required to carry photo IDs (driver's license is acceptable) with first and last name while on duty. - d.
-Patient security Family members or other passengers who accompany patients must be properly identified and listed by name (in compliance with HIPAA regulations) in the communications center by the transport coordinator.
+Patient security Family members or other passengers who accompany patients must be properly identified and listed by name (in compliance with HIPAA regulations and General Data Protection Regulation (GDPR) as appropriate) in the communications center by the transport coordinator.